Wei-Lin-Intel/optimum-habana/examples/text-generation/README.md

 `SRAM_SLICER_SHARED_MME_INPUT_EXPANSION_ENABLED=false ENABLE_EXPERIMENTAL_FLAGS=true` before running the command,
 and by adding the argument `--gptq`.

+***Note:***
+Setting the environment variables is a temporary requirement, and it's done to improve performance.

 Here is an example to run a quantized model on Llama2-7b `TheBloke/Llama-2-7b-Chat-GPTQ`:
 ```bash
 SRAM_SLICER_SHARED_MME_INPUT_EXPANSION_ENABLED=false \